Tag Archives: 6.5

 Why the YHM R9?

-The way I see it, it is pretty damn likely that your apprentice level prospective suppressor purchaser would benefit greatly with an R9.
-One could swap it back and forth from various rifles, and install a booster and run it on their Glock as well.
+As I see it, it is pretty damn likely that your apprentice level prospective suppressor purchaser would benefit greatly with an R9.
+One could swap it back and forth from various rifles.
+Or install a booster and run it on their Glock or other handgun as well.

 The R9 is ideal for the Desert Tech MDRX and its assorted calibers